8 Vehicle Manufacturers Working on Hydrogen Fuel Cell Cars

 The iX5 Hydrogen is being evaluated under various real-world conditions, including extreme temperatures and different terrains, and has performed impressively in both hot and cold environments.
 BMW is using insights from this pilot to prepare for potential series production by 2028.

 Hyundai has been a leader in hydrogen fuel cell vehicles since introducing the Nexo in 2018, the world’s first hydrogen-powered SUV.
+As of 2025, the automaker has continued to maintain its hydrogen mobility market dominance.

-The 2024 Nexo has a reported 500-mile range and is set to offer upgrades including enhanced safety features and an improved interior, which incorporates elements from the Ioniq 5.
-Additionally, the new model promises greater efficiency thanks to the second-generation hydrogen fuel cell stack, though a third-generation stack is still in development.
+The 2024 Nexo has a reported 500-mile range and is set to offer upgrades, including enhanced safety features and an improved interior, which incorporates elements from the Ioniq 5.

 Hyundai N Vision 74

-The Hyundai N Vision 74 is a hydrogen hybrid concept that pays homage to the 1974 Pony Coupe Concept.
+The Hyundai N Vision 74 is a nostalgic hydrogen hybrid concept that pays homage to the 1974 Pony Coupe Concept.
 The hybrid powertrain combines a lithium-ion battery and hydrogen fuel cell, delivering impressive acceleration.
 It's a futuristic marvel that will turn heads and attract buyers.

 - Driving range: 372 miles